hajimen/slack-dashboard/ReadMe.md

 ## My use

-Monitoring of an online service, (Zygomatic Color)[https://zm-color.com/].
+Monitoring of an online service, [Zygomatic Color](https://zm-color.com/).

 ## License